MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/settings.md

 ## Catalog Admins and Reviewers

-Both admins and reviewers are a comma-separated list of user IDs.
+Both admins and reviewers are a collection of player entities.

 #### Catalog Admins
 Catalog Admins are players that are given full title-level access to the published and draft catalog.
 When accessing items through the `SearchItems` or `GetItem` APIs, these players will have read and write access to all published items including: